 This statement is published in accordance with the UK’s Modern Slavery Act 2015 (“the Act”).
-It sets out the steps taken by Aspen Insurance UK Limited and other relevant group companies (“the Group” or “Aspen”) to ensure that slavery and human trafficking do not exist in our business or supply chains.
+It sets out the steps taken by Aspen Insurance UK Limited and other relevant group companies (collectively “Aspen”) to ensure that slavery and human trafficking do not exist in our business or supply chains.

 We have a Whistleblowing Policy under which employees can report any issues or concerns they may have regarding slavery or human trafficking in our business or supply chains.

-Our recruitment processes comply with UK employment legislation, and we ensure that ‘right to work’ document checks and contracts of employment are in place for both permanent and temporary employees.
+Our recruitment processes comply with UK, US and Bermudian employment legislation, and we ensure that ‘right to work’ document checks and contracts of employment are in place for both permanent and temporary employees.

-In 2018 we outsourced recruitment to a third party.
-Our agreement with this third party has full modern slavery provisions and the third party in turn has robust policies and procedures in place to counter slavery and human trafficking.
+In 2020, we continued to outsource recruitment to a third party.
+Our agreement with this third party has full modern slavery provisions and the third party in turn continues to have robust policies and procedures in place to counter slavery and human trafficking.

 Our tender template includes a statement that Aspen is committed to ensuring slavery and human trafficking do not exist in our business or supply chains.
 Bidding suppliers are required to include their relevant policies and procedures as part of their tenders.

 Our standard purchasing terms require that a supplier must comply with the provisions of the Act in relation both to its direct employees and to its suppliers and ensure that neither it nor its supply chain makes use of slavery, forced or bonded labour or human trafficking.